-In this hands-on lesson, you will build custom models on a dataset.
+In this tutorial, you will build custom models on a dataset.
 In the process, you’ll learn the requirements for custom models used in the visual ML tool and implement some of the different ways to create custom models.

 To become familiar with Visual ML, visit Machine Learning Basics.

 You’ll need access to Dataiku version 8.0 or above (the free edition is enough).
 You can get started by downloading a free trial.